academe/Omnipay-GiroCheckout/README.md

 * Integer 123 => 123
 * Float 1.23 => 123

-If no currency is set explicity with `setCurrency()` then it will be derived from the amount, if using a `Money\Money` object.
+If no currency is set explicitly with `setCurrency()` then it will be taken from the amount if using a `Money\Money` object.

-Further documentation and examples will follow.
+To avoid ambiguity, we recommend you use `Money\Money` for all `ItemBag` `price` amounts.

 # Payment Page Payment Type

-This payment type offers the customer all payment methods available from the merchant rather than displaying them seperately.
+This payment type offers the customer all payment methods available from the merchant rather than displaying them separately.
 The payment page allows the customer to select the payment method they wish to use and then the selected payment is initialized accordingly.